pages-themes/minimal/pages/guidelines/architecture.md

 ### Examples

-The architecture of the published disease maps varies from a signle map in PD or AF to multi-layered hierarchically-organisded structures with multiple separate diagrams in a layer.
+The architecture of the published disease maps varies from a single map in PD or AF to multi-layered hierarchically-organised structures with multiple separate diagrams in a layer.

 ![](../images/guidelines/7maps.png)
 **Figure 6.** Examples of map architecture of the published resources. **A.** A single PD diagram. **B.** One PD diagram with a matching AF represetation. **C.** One PD diagram with a top-level view. **D.** An extensive PD network with parts designed and maintained as separate diagrams, with a top-level view.
-**E.** PD, AF and top-level view leyers, with AF as split diagrams that are partly covered in the corresponding PD diagrams.
+**E.** PD, AF and top-level view layers, with AF as split diagrams that are partly covered in the corresponding PD diagrams.
 The top-level view works as a "unifying" diagram to create a single virtual network. **F.** Split PD diagrams with a top-level view to unify them into a single virtual network. **G.**  A single AF diagram.